Booking a visit

-To book, call the office on 0207 790 8204 (Tuesday – Friday) and ask to speak to Alex or Hannah.
+To book, call the office on 0207 790 8204 (Tuesday – Friday) and ask to speak to Tiffany.
 Alternatively, take a look at our information pack, complete a booking form and email it to email@example.com.

 To extend learning before and after your visit, have a look at our KS1 Activity Pack.

 |Guided Farm Tour||45 mins – 1.5 hours depending on group.||An understanding of what is produced on a farm and how; how farm animals and plants provide for people’s needs, and what the different parts of the farm are used for.||Suggested donation of £40.
 (However no school turned away for lack of funds)|

 |Farm Poets!
 Self-guided literacy trail.
 Click here for further information||1 hour (estimate)||A self-guided tour around the farm, where children develop their own farm poem, line by line.
 It prompts children to use similes, descriptive words and conjunctions, and develops their questioning skills.
 It also introduces them to different types of poetry (not just rhyming).||FREE to all schools and families|

 |Farm to Fork: Food Systems||1.5 hours||Understanding that all food comes from a plant or an animal, and that fruit and vegetables grow in the ground.
 Understanding that food is imported from all around the world as well as growing here.||FREE to Tower Hamlets state schools (£100+VAT to others)|

 |Plants, food growing & gardening||1.5 hours||Understanding what plants need to grow, and that we eat different parts of the plant.
 Practical experience of a seasonal gardening activity||FREE to Tower Hamlets state schools (£100+VAT to others)|